 Site Energy: Refers to the energy consumed and generated at a site (e.g. a building), regardless of where or how that energy originated.
-In a net-zero site energy building, for every unit of energy the building consumes over a year, it must generate a unit of energy.
+In a net-zero site energy building, for every unit of energy, the building consumes over a year, it must generate a unit of energy.

-Source Energy: refers to primary energy needed to extract and deliver energy to a site, including the energy that may be lost or wasted in the process of generation, transmission and distribution.
+Source Energy refers to primary energy needed to extract and deliver energy to a site, including the energy that may be lost or wasted in the process of generation, transmission, and distribution.

-Most Net Zero Energy Buildings are still connected to the electric grid, allowing for the electricity produced from traditional energy sources (natural gas, electric, etc.) to be used when renewable energy generation cannot meet the building’s energy load.
+Most Net Zero Energy Buildings are still connected to the electric grid, allowing for the electricity produced from traditional energy sources (natural gas, electricity, etc.) to be used when renewable energy generation cannot meet the building’s energy load.
 When, conversely, on-site energy generation exceeds the building energy requirements, the surplus energy should be exported back to the utility grid, where allowed by law.

 The excess energy production offsets later periods of excess demand, resulting in net energy consumption of zero.
-Due to current technology and cost limitations associated with energy storage, grid connection is usually necessary to enable the Net Zero Energy balance.
+Due to current technology and cost limitations associated with energy storage, a grid connection is usually necessary to enable the Net Zero Energy balance.
 Differences in how utilities and jurisdictions address payment for energy that is exported from the building into the grid can impact project economics and should be carefully evaluated.

-Regardless of the definition or metric used for a Net Zero Energy Building, minimizing the energy use through efficient building design should be a fundamental design criterion and the highest priority of all NZEB projects.
+Regardless of the definition or metric used for a Net Zero Energy Building, minimizing energy use through efficient building design should be a fundamental design criterion and the highest priority of all NZEB projects.
 Energy efficiency is generally the most cost-effective strategy with the highest return on investment, and maximizing efficiency opportunities before developing renewable energy plans will minimize the cost of the renewable energy projects needed.
 Using advanced energy analysis tools, design teams can optimize efficient designs and technologies.
 Energy efficiency measures include design strategies and features that reduce the demand-side loads such as high-performance envelopes, air barrier systems, daylighting, sun control and shading devices, careful selection of windows and glazing, passive solar heating, natural ventilation, and water conservation.

 Once building loads are reduced, the loads should be met with efficient equipment and systems.
 This may include energy-efficient lighting, electric lighting controls, high-performance HVAC, and geothermal heat pumps.
 Energy conversion devices such as combined heat and power systems, fuel cells, and microturbines do not generate renewable energy.
-Instead, they convert fossils fuel energy into heat and electricity and are can be considered energy efficiency strategies.
+Instead, they convert fossil fuel energy into heat and electricity and are can be considered energy efficiency strategies.

 ON-SITE RENEWABLE ENERGY